Skip to main content

 Sara Tufts

-Dr. Tufts is the first year Equine Sports Medicine and Rehabilitation resident here at NC State.
+Dr. Tufts is the second year Equine Sports Medicine and Rehabilitation resident here at NC State.
 She received her veterinary degree from NC State in 2021.
 She then completed a rotating internship at the Equine Medical Center of Ocala followed by a specialty internship in Equine Sports Medicine and Rehabilitation at NC State where she stayed on for a residency training program.
 Her main interests include advanced imaging diagnostics, lameness, and causes of poor performance.

 Kimberly Young, DVM